 Common materials: Laminate, Spruce, Mahogany, Cedar.

-The majority of the acoustic guitars have a round sound hole placed under the strings.
-The main function of the soundhole is to facilitate the release of the “air” when you play notes of chords.
+Most acoustic guitars have a round sound hole placed under the strings.
+The primary function of the soundhole is to facilitate the release of the “air” when you play notes of chords.
 Air refers to the internal resonance created in the hollow chamber.

 The size of the soundhole varies based on the make/model and type of guitar (Jazz manouche guitars, Selmer guitars, etc. ).
 Some guitars sport f-shaped holes and may even have an off-center or ported soundhole (i.e. Ovation Guitars, McPherson Guitars, and Taylor w/ Soundport Cutaway).